-Mr. McDougal joined the Board of Directors on March 1, 2020, as Audit Committee Chair and was appointed Chair on November 16, 2021.
+Mr. McDougal joined the Board of Directors on 1 March 2020 as Audit Committee Chair and was appointed Chair on 16 November 2021.

-Mr. McDougal held senior executive experience across manufacturing, marketing and logistics industries in Asia, Europe and the Americas.
-McDougal was CFO of Great Wolf Resorts from 2018 to 2021.
+Mr. McDougal has senior executive experience across manufacturing, marketing and logistics industries in Asia, Europe and the Americas.
+Mr. McDougal was CFO of Great Wolf Resorts from 2018 to 2021.
 Prior experience includes roles as Chief Financial Officer of CEVA Logistics, then NYSE listed CNH Global NV, and Whirlpool Europe.
 He held diverse roles ranging from leading product development to heading up global business units.
 He is currently on the boards of Element Fleet Management and Speedcast, LLC.